Frequently Asked Questions

 7. Can the Commute with Enterprise vehicle be used during off hours, outside of work?

 Enterprise will provide each vanpool group with a 200 personal miles.
 If these miles are not used for commuting purposes they can be used for personal use as long as they are operating within the guidelines of the rental agreement.

 8. Can our vanpool select which model vehicle we are given?

 Because Enterprise operates under contract to provide vanpooling services in the Hampton Roads area for Hampton Roads Transit, the vehicles must meet Buy America requirements, which limits the vehicle offering.
 However, operating within those requirements we do offer multiple vehicle options to choose from, but the vehicle offering does change based on availability.

-9. How often do the Enterprise Rideshare vehicles have to be taken back to Enterprise for maintenance?
+9. How often do the Commute with Enterprise vehicles have to be taken back to Enterprise for maintenance?